kylekmcleod/vaultdrive-chatbot/README.md

 Before deploying for real (if you ever did), I'd heavily suggest moving the API call behind a proxy or something (like express or cloudflare) that holds the key.
 Then call the server instead of gemini directly.

+If you want to customize the system prompt (context for the model before the message chain starts), you can modify  `src/components/constants/prompts.js`